 - Select Disable:

-How to disable automatic restart for installation of updates using the Group Policy
+How to disable automatic restart for installing updates using the Group Policy

 Here is one more method to completely turn off auto-reboot for installing updates in Windows 10.